onursak/onursak.github.io/_posts/2021-06-12-cpu-usage-calculation-on-linux.md

 1. Creating random(for obtaining different checksum results) dummy test .txt files according to given size and count
 2. Creating shell script that runs given hash algorithm N times
-3. Reading /proc/statand /proc/pid/stat files at the beginning and end of the hash calculation(pid value is the process id of the shell script which executes checksum N times)
+3. Reading /proc/stat and /proc/pid/stat files at the beginning and end of the hash calculation(pid value is the process id of the shell script which executes checksum N times)
 4. Calculating CPU usage of the process for the specific time interval

 # CPU usage calculation using proc files

-1. Reading below values from /proc/<pid>/statfile: (# indicates the column number in the stat file)
+1. Reading below values from /proc/pid/statfile: (# indicates the column number in the stat file)

    - Utime (#14): Amount of time that this process has been scheduled in user mode, measured in clock ticks
-   - Stime (#15): Amount of time that this process has been scheduledin kernel mode, measured in clock ticks
+   - Stime (#15): Amount of time that this process has been scheduled in kernel mode, measured in clock ticks
-   - Cutime (#16): Amount of time that this process's waited-for children have been scheduled in user mode, measured inclock ticks
+   - Cutime (#16): Amount of time that this process's waited-for children have been scheduled in user mode, measured in clock ticks
-   - Cstime (#17): Amount of time that this process's waited-for children have been scheduled in kernel mode, measured inclock ticks
+   - Cstime (#17): Amount of time that this process's waited-for children have been scheduled in kernel mode, measured in clock ticks

 2. Calculating process’ total cpu usage for beginning and end values: